mikavilpas/yazi.nvim/README.md

 ## Installation

-> **Note:** This plugin requires a recent version of yazi.
+First, make sure you have the requirements:

+- neovim 0.9.x or later
+- yazi 0.2.4 or later.
+For the best experience, use a version released after 2024-04-06 that includes [this](https://github.com/sxyazi/yazi/pull/880) change

-> You can run `:checkhealth yazi` to see if a compatible version is installed and working.
+> You can run `:checkhealth yazi` to see if compatible versions are installed and working.

 Using lazy.nvim: